-Delays in submitting letters of intent or applications may be unavoidable.
+Delays in submitting LOIs or applications may be unavoidable.
 DOE has accepted late submissions when applicants have been unable to make timely submissions because of technological disruptions or large scale natural disasters.
 Other circumstances will not justify late submissions.
 Examples of unacceptable justifications are provided below: